 When it comes to Indian Head penny key dates, rarities, and varieties, a small difference on a coin can result in a large difference in the value.
 Listed below are the key dates and varieties for the Indian Head cents that were minted from 1859 to 1909.
 Read the descriptions carefully and study the photos to see if your Indian Head penny is worth more than you think.

 1864 Indian Head Cent Copper: Nickel vs. Bronze

 In 1859, when Indian Head cents were first made, they were composed of 88 percent copper and 12 percent nickel.
 In 1864, the U.S. Mint stopped using nickel in the production of Indian Head pennies and changed to a bronze composition, consisting of 95 percent copper and 5 percent tin and zinc.

-The 1864 Indian Head penny that contained the copper nickel alloys sells for about a 30 premium premium over the bronze alloy.
+The 1864 Indian Head penny that contained the copper-nickel alloys sells for about a 30 percent premium over the bronze alloy.

 02 of 12

 1864 Indian Head Penny: No "L" on Ribbon